 Again, track everything you do.
 Try to put a return on investment on any marketing and advertising you do.
 Only work with companies that can show proof of ROI (I know a great one!).
 Invest in your marketing wisely.
 Is your networking making you money?
 How much?
 What is your time worth?
 What is your revenue goal from each event you go to or any sponsorship you do?
 Create a marketing plan, track your revenue, and stay in business.

 Write your core values that speak to how you want your employees to be.
 Write your core values and messaging based on who you want your team to be and how you want your customers to perceive it.
 Show your audience how your employees are better people for following them.
 The customer will always come first if you do this.
 Also, don’t just write them down and put them on your website.
 Integrate your core values into everything you do daily.
 At Michigan Creative, our core values are used on our sales sheet, review sheet and are the base for everything we do at MC.

 I wish I had known how not to run a business starting day one rather than ten years later.
 But, better late than never, and that’s why I am here today writing this.
 Don’t get me wrong.
 Our team does a great job at doing all of these things now.
 I believe that this is why we are where we are today.
 Putting all this in place the last two years has really made a big difference in how we are doing, how we feel and has made me 100% confident that not only are we getting started, the best is yet to come!

 I love to talk about all this and would love to talk with you and see if we can help in any way we can.
-Fill out the form below to get in touch with us, and don’t forget to subscribe to our newsletter for more business and marketing tips and trends.
+Get in touch with us, and don’t forget to subscribe to our newsletter for more business and marketing tips and trends.